-All information in the following section concerns the ERASMUS+ - Programme!
+All information in the following section refers to the ERASMUS+ programme only!

-You have to fulfill the following requirements, in order to expect a successful application:
+You must meet the following criteria in order to be successful with your application:

-- You have to be enrolled as a student in Psychology at the University of Konstanz (also when you are an international student)
+- you need to be enrolled as a student in Psychology at the University of Konstanz (international students also)

-- For France, Spain, Portugal, Italy: you must have proficiency in the respective language (please contact the Erasmus coordinator of the partner universities in order to find out about the required level)
+- for France, Spain, Portugal & Italy: you need to have sufficient skills in the respective language (please contact the Erasmus coordinator of the partner universities in order to find out about the required level)

-- For all other countries good English competencies are required
+- for all other countries: good English skills are required

-- In order to receive a scholarship from the ERASMUS+ Programme you have to meet the following requirements: you have not already spent a full time of 12 months abroad per academic degree (BA, MA, or PhD)
+- in order to be eligible to participate in the ERASMUS+ programme, you must not have exhausted your ERASMUS+ quota of 12 months per academic degree (BA, MA, or PhD)